louigi600/obash/README.txt

-Just a note onn how I strip my personal key and iv scrambling stuff from the version I use myself diff -ubw functions.c  distributable/functions.c  > from_my_to_distributable.patch make distributable creates the directory, copies the code  and patches functions.c

 Making a non restricted binary:
-I'm working on buiding a binary that can be used on machines different from the one it was obfuscated on.
+I'm working on buiding a binary that can be used on machines different from the one it was obfuscated on, provided the machines are bynary compatible in the first place and that the kernels and glibc are compatible too.
 I don't want to hit the same limitations that shc has (where you need to be running fairly similar setup) so I'll go the static binary way.
-This is still work in progress.
+This is still work in progress but I've been able to produfe reusable binaries ... just have not had mich time to test it to any extent.

+This is a note for the autor
 This produced a static binary with a warning: gcc -static testme.c -lssl -lcrypto -ldl -lltdl -static-libgcc

 /usr/lib64/gcc/x86_64-slackware-linux/5.3.0/../../../../lib64/libcrypto.a(dso_dlfcn.o): In function `dlfcn_globallookup':
 dso_dlfcn.c:(.text+0x11): warning: Using 'dlopen' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking

+Just a note onn how I strip my personal key and iv scrambling stuff from the version I use myself diff -ubw functions.c  distributable/functions.c  > from_my_to_distributable.patch make distributable creates the directory, copies the code  and patches functions.c